 Positive Material Identification (PMI) Documentation

-Positive Material Identification testing provides verification that materials physically match their certification documentation.
-PMI typically employs techniques like X-ray fluorescence (XRF) or optical emission spectroscopy to analyze material composition directly.
+PMI testing verifies that materials physically match their certification documentation using X-ray fluorescence (XRF) or optical emission spectroscopy.

 Material Certification Requirements by Vessel Classification